-Evidence demonstrates that routine manual BP readings obtained in clinical practice are, on average, higher than when standardized measurement devices are used.
+Evidence demonstrates that routine manual BP readings obtained in clinical practice are, on average, higher than when validated automated measurement devices are used.
 Inaccuracies in BP measurement can have clinical consequences such as incorrect diagnosis, misclassification of cardiovascular risk, or improper dosage of antihypertensive medication.

 Measurement using electronic upper arm devices is preferred over auscultation.
-If electronic devices are unavailable, be sure to implement the recommended standardized technique for non-AOBP measurement.
+If electronic devices are unavailable, be sure to implement the recommended standardized technique for OBPM.